LAST UPDATED 7/19/2020

-I’m keeping this chart in because it’s very interesting to me that there is a sustained 50% of cases still being active.
-I’d expect this to decrease as time passes, or increase as the number of new cases rises.
+I’ve kept this chart in because it’s very interesting that there was a sustained 50% of cases still active.
+It’s dropping now as we’d expect with patients either passing or recovering.

 This will continue to be an interesting metric as the virus spreads throughout the population.

 I’m not sure that I can read this relationship properly, but it does seem like something that should be understood.